 Using processing is also a very good way of making android stuff, although it’s a lot more complex.
 But it’s more handy for doing graphical things.
 This is more of a second priority for me at the moment.
 When I last used Android for Processing there were issues around some of the external libraries when creating Android apps.
 That was problematic for me, but perhaps things have improved and are easier to handle now.
 I should look really.

-I don’t know if I’ll do much more with Android now, who knows.
+I don’t know if I’ll do much more with Android now, probably nothing.